Centaurus-dj/za-launcher/README.md

 # za-launcher
-It's a laucnher for Zombie Apocalypse made in C++
+It's a launcher for Zombie Apocalypse made in C++